afiskon/afiskon.github.io/src/content/tls-is-not-secure.md

 It's an interesting sensation - to discover that you are living in a dystopia where <del>corporations found a brilliant way to crack cryptography and</del>
 <del>apparently no one cares</del> [1] almost everyone willingly shares their
-TLS certificates without realizing this.
+TLS certificates without realizing that.
 After all, we all trust Amazon and GitHub.
 So it's OK, right?

 Update: [1] As [rightly noted][u1] by Jonathan Hilgeman this was not very accurate.